aaron9589/esphome-for-model-railroading/README.md

 The repo is a collection of resources for using the home automation tool ESPHome with a model railroad.
 ESPHome is a great platform to base your automations/control systems on as it abstracts a lot of the authoring of code away from you, so you can focus on creating something that works for your use case, and know that the code running on your microcontrollers is optimised.

+If you are new to all of this, start here first:

+1. **[Set up your PC](installing-esphome-cheatsheet.md)** — install Docker Desktop, start MQTT and ESPHome Dashboard.
+2. **[Configure your first board](first-board-setup-guide.md)** — create a device, flash it by USB, confirm it is online.
+3. **[Get help from Copilot](copilot-steering-prompts.md)** — copy-paste prompts to guide you through any step.

 Currently I'm working on the following 3 use cases:

 - Block Detection